Payment schedule and accounts for full management service

 - Other or extraordinary activities the charges throughout are based on the Agent’s hourly rates and expenses – or AHRE for short – see 9 below.
 If the Landlord or circumstances demand extraordinary activities or one-off or specialist work not identified above those AHRE will be applied.
 Examples include: a fire, flood or storm-damaged property for which the Landlord requests multiple visits or communications regarding his insurance or whatever; court appearances as a witness; or extensive deposit claim work.
 (NB those were examples, not an exhaustive list.)

 - The Agent’s hourly rates and expenses (AHRE) are applied for work that is not listed elsewhere.
-Different rates apply for partners (£75 per hour) and staff (between £24 and £55 per hour).
-Requested or extraordinary visits to properties will attract a £35 call out fee which includes the first half hour of attendance.
+Different rates apply for partners (£85 per hour) and staff (between £26 and £60 per hour).
+Requested or extraordinary visits to properties will attract a £42.50 call out fee which includes the first half hour of attendance.
 All those charges will be increased by 50% for out of hours or 100% for seriously un-social hours such as 10pm to 8am, bank holidays etc. Travel required for site visits will be charged at cost.
 Mileage will be charged at the rate approved by HMRC – 45 pence per mile at March 2018.
 Any agreed overnight stays, public transport and subsistence will be “business class” and charged at cost plus 15%